sharetribe/flex-docs/src/docs/operator-guides/extended-data-introduction/index.md

 | Protected | editing: author, operator – viewing: transaction members | not available                          |
 | Private   | editing: author, operator – viewing: author, operator    | not available                          |

-In order to determine what type of data you want to collect on your marketplace, you need to answer the following questions:
+In order to determine what type of extended data you want to collect on your marketplace, you need to answer the following questions:

 - What information do you want to collect about your users and listings